Find your perfect number plate using our search. Matches to names, numbers, initials... anything!

 New-style registrations is another term for the current style of registration numbers used on vehicles in the UK.

-The grantee is able to nominate someone to receive the registration mark "stored" on a retention certificate.
+The grantee is able to nominate someone to receive the registration mark "stored"; on a retention certificate.
 The mark can be assigned to a vehicle either in the name of the grantee or the nominee.
-The grantee is able to add or change the nominee by paying the DVLA fee of £25.

 The term number plate is used to describe both the registration i.e. the rights to use a number, and the acrylic plates onto which the number is printed.
 Number plates come in many styles and formats.
 For a idea of what's available, see our article Number Plate Formats Explained.